Do-It-Yourself (DIY) is a phenomenon which is catching people’s attention across various domains in life be it cooking, crafts, hobbies etc.

 Good portfolio management is not only just about earning profits when the market’s up, but also curbing losses when the market is down.

-Furthermore, financial advisors not only advice and help in monitoring the investment portfolios, but they also offer financial advice in other financial areas of their clients’ such as insurance, accounting services, estate planning, and lines of credit, either themselves or through a referral network.
+Furthermore, financial advisors not only advise and help in monitoring the investment portfolios, but they also offer financial advice in other financial areas of their clients’ such as insurance, accounting services, estate planning, and lines of credit, either themselves or through a referral network.

 - DIY investing is a method in which retail investors build their own portfolios.